DigBioLab/ExpoSeq/README.md

 # Welcome to ExpoSeq

-ExpoSeq is a powerful pipeline for processing and analyzing FASTQ files from sequencing phage Display panning samples.
+ExpoSeq is a powerful pipeline for processing and analyzing FASTQ files from highthroughput sequencing of samples from display techniques such as phage display.
 It utilizes [MiXCR](https://docs.milaboratories.com/mixcr/getting-started/installation/) to align and assemble the data which you can subsequently analyze in multiple plots.
 The pipeline focuses on analysing the identity between samples but also applies various clustering techniques to analyse the relation between the sequences.
 Besides, you can add binding data to relate the clusters to affinity.

 ## Installation